 - Do not make assumptions about people.
 Ask anything you do not know, especially in regards to names and pronouns.

-- No unwelcome or inappropriate sexual advances or sexual behavior, jokes, comments, or discussion.
+- No unwelcome or inappropriate photography or recording.

 - Weapons such as guns, large knives, batons, incendiary devices, grenades, or explosives are not allowed on rides.